brotherbeer/mydocument/mynum/Initialization.md

 Construct a new big integer from _s_, a null-terminated C string in base _base_ (_base_ ∈ [2, 36]).
 The string may contain an optional minus sign to indicate its value is minus, and the chars are case insensitive.
-Any spaces or punctuations are not allowed.
+'+' and any spaces or punctuations are not allowed.
 ```C++
 number_t::number_t(const char* s, int base);
 ```